-Alternatively, you can also use the image selection in the File browser.
-Drag the images from the File browser into the content area of the blur effect.
+Alternatively, you can also use the image selection in the File browser of the Toolbox.
+Drag the images or videos from the file browser into the blur effect.

 In the Properties window you can activate the postprocessing for the Blur effect.
 This means that the effect will be applied to all elements which are enclosed within the effect borders.